stsievert/swix/README.md

 perform computation *fast*, or at the very least *easily*.
 This is a bare-bones wrapper for that library.

+This library is hacked together and not as complete as it should be.
+This library was programmed in two days to see what's possible and does not hook in with the Accelerate framework.

 Currently, this library gives you

 * easy initializers for 1D and 2D arrays